Documentation

 mc admin decommission status marks the Status as Complete once decommissioning is completed.
 You can move on to the next step once MinIO completes decommissioning for all pools.

 If Status reads as failed, you can re-run the mc admin decommission start command to resume the process.
-For persistent failures, use mc admin console or review the systemd logs (e.g. journalctl -u minio) to identify more specific errors.
+For persistent failures, use mc admin logs or review the systemd logs (e.g. journalctl -u minio) to identify more specific errors.

 4) Remove the Decommissioned Pools from the Deployment Configuration